georgeben/hidr-cli/README.md

 # Hidr - Secure Secret Sharing CLI

-Hidr is a CLI tool for securely sharing secrets and credentials.
+Hidr is a CLI tool for securely sharing secrets and credentials (sensitive data).
 It encrypts secrets using AES-256-GCM, ensuring that the encryption key never leaves your device.
 Secrets can be shared with a TTL (time-to-live) and a read limit, making it ideal for one-time or temporary secret sharing.

 ## Features
 - Secure encryption using AES-256-GCM
 - Share secrets as text or from a file
 - Set expiration (TTL) for secrets
-- Limit the number of times a secret can be accessed
+- Limit the number of times a secret can be viewed
+- Share secrets that can only be viewed by a specific user

 ## Installation